Today's Articles

 On January 1, 1902, the British finally captured the Asante empire and made it part of the British crown.
 Yaa Asantewaa died in exile in the Seychelles on 17 October 1921.
 Three years after her death, in 1924, Prempeh I and the other remaining members of the exiled Asante court were allowed to return to Asante.
 Prempeh I ensured that the remains of Asantewaa and the other exiled Asantes were returned for a proper royal burial.
 Yaa Asantewaa's dream for an Asante free of British rule was realized on March 6, 1957, when the Asante territory gained independence as part of Ghana, the first African nation in Sub-Saharan Africa to achieve freedom.

 The fort still stands today as the Kumasi Fort and Military Museum.
-In 2000, week-long centenary celebrations were held in Ghana to acknowledge Asantewaa’s accomplishments.
+In 2000, a week-long centenary celebration was held in Ghana to acknowledge Asantewaa’s accomplishments.
 As part of these celebrations, a museum was dedicated to her at Kwaso in the Ejisu-Juaben District on August 3, 2000.
 Unfortunately, a fire on July 23, 2004, destroyed several historical items.

 New Poem Each Day